-Participating faculty advisors will be responsible to schedule and teach nine 45 minute long lessons.
-These lessons can be taught once a week or twice a week, depending on the preference of the faculty advisor and their class schedule.
-Once the lessons have been completed, the faculty advisor is responsible for supporting the students in the planning and implementation of their Community Action Project.
-Faculty advisors must attend a training at the beginning of the school year and will have opportunities to continued learning.
+Participating faculty advisors will be responsible for facilitating nine 45-minute lessons in collaboration with a YHOP Educator.
+These lessons can be taught once a week or twice a week in the fall semester, depending on the preference of the faculty advisor and their class schedule.
+Once the lessons have been completed, the faculty advisor is responsible for supporting the students in the planning and implementation of their Social Action Project throughout the spring semester.
+Faculty advisors must attend 2 trainings: one at the beginning of the fall semester and one at the beginning of the spring semester.

 Thanks to the contributions of many generous corporations, foundations, and individuals who sponsor the Young Heroes Outreach Program, we are able to provide YHOP to Philadelphia-area public, charter, and parochial schools at no charge.

-Applications for the 2017-2018 school year have closed.
-If you are interested in bringing the program to your school for the 2018-2019 school year, feel free to fill out the form below and we will contact you next spring.
+If you are interested in bringing the program to your school for the 2021–2022 school year, please fill out the form below and we will contact you in June 2021.

 Contact Lyssa Horvath, Manager of School Program, at 267.927.8015 or at firstname.lastname@example.org

 YHOP was able to continue completely virtually for the 2020-2021 school year.
 We anticipate that NLM Educator visits will be conducted virtually for the 2021-2022 school year.
 We will continue to make adjustments in line with current CDC and School District Guidelines.